port19x/port19.xyz/content/lifestyle/text-superiority.md

 +++
-title = "📚 Text is vastly superior than video for content" date = 2023-04-16 description = "unpublished post from january I found in my desk"
+title = "📚 Text is vastly superior to video for content" date = 2023-04-16 description = "unpublished post from january I found in my desk"
 +++